y-chai/y-chai.github.io/_pages/teaching.md

 #   image: "/images/fort point.png"
 ---

+## Introduction to Data Analysis in R
+Instructor, 2022, 2023
+GEMS Informatics Center, University of Minnesota *Introductory workshop designed for those who are new to R and are interested in learning the basics of using R for data analysis*

+## Spatial Data Analysis in R
+Co-Instructor, 2022, 2023
+GEMS Informatics Center, University of Minnesota *Workshop series on how to work with spatial data in R, starting from importing different spatial datasets and creating simple maps, to conducting basic geocomputation on vector and raster data.*

+## Big Data Methods in Economics
+Guest Lecturer, Fall 2021
+Department of Applied Economics, University of Minnesota
+*Guest lecturer on spatial data analysis in R for graduate students in applied economics*

 ## R for Applied Economics Short Course
 Instructor, September 2019
 School of Business Administration, Zhongnan University of Economics and Law, Wuhan, Hubei Province, China